Augusta Wilson: Critical response

-Augusta Evans Wilson was not a professional writer and her style was severely criticized as "pedantic."
+Wilson's style was severely criticized as "pedantic."
 She wrote in the domestic, sentimental style of the Victorian Age.
 Critics have praised the intellectual competence of her female characters, but as her heroes eventually succumb to traditional values, Wilson has been described as an antifeminist.
 Of St. Elmo one critic maintained, "the trouble with the heroine of St. Elmo was that she swallowed an unabridged dictionary."
 Wilson was the first American woman author to earn over $100,000.
 This would be a record unsurpassed until Edith Wharton.

 Macaria, or Altars of Sacrifice, published in 1864, was popular with Southerners and Northerners alike.
 Melissa Homestead writes that the transportation of the novel to New York was deliberate, done in installments and nearly simultaneous with the novel's preparation for publication in the South.
 Thus, while previous critics, scholars and biographers have all treated Macaria’s appearance in the North as unauthorized, the truth is much more meaningful.
 Some scholars say that by dispensing with the romantic notion that the novel appeared in a "bootleg" edition, Homestead debunks the hard and fast distinction between Northern and Southern readerships as an invention of historians and critics rather than an accurate reflection of reading practices of the period.
 However, a great number of discrepancies exist between the version published in the North and the version published in the South, which remove huge portions of the text which romanticize the Southern heroes that are portrayed.

-Her novel St. Elmo was her most famous and it was frequently adapted for both the stage and screen.
-It inspired the naming of towns, hotels, steamboats, and a cigar brand.
+Her novel St. Elmo was her most famous and it was frequently adapted for both the stage and screen and perhaps the most controversial.
+It was about the independence of women: although women did not need men, and could achieve independence, they also could save men from their tendency to apostasy.
+The novel inspired the naming of towns, hotels, steamboats, and a cigar brand.
 The book's heroine, Edna Earl, became the namesake of Eudora Welty's heroine (Edna Earle Ponder) in The Ponder Heart published in 1954.
 The novel also inspired a parody of itself called St. Twel'mo, or the Cuneiform Cyclopedist of Chattanooga (1867) by Charles Henry Webb.
+One reviewer wrote:

+The beauty and purity of Christian truth she coins from the crucible in which her mystic alchemy is cast.
+She never wavers in the sacred faith of a pure and true religion.

+Her books were banned by the American Library Association in 1881: "by reason of sensation or immoral qualities".